 Pack the disc outside the jacket in the plastic sleeve.
 This will prevent seam-splits and help prevent the disc from getting scuffs by moving around during shipment.
 If there is more than one disc, you can place one on top and one on bottom of the album cover with both inside the plastic sleeve.

 At this point, I recommend purchasing new folding-type cardboard mailers for packaging records for shipping.
 If you are considering using the UK style white envelope types, don’t.
-Even with stiffeners, in my experience they are frequently responsible for dinged corners and are generally too fragile for shipping records.
-The amount of headaches saved in the long term will be worth the extra investment.
+Even with stiffeners, in my experience, they are frequently responsible for dinged corners and are generally too fragile for shipping records.
+The number of headaches saved in the long term will be worth the extra investment.